Factorization for the matrix-valued general Jacobi system on the full-line lattice: Preliminaries

-If \eqref{1.1} is Schr\"odinger-like, i.e. when we have $a_\infty<0,$ the transformation $\lambda\mapsto z$ in \eqref{1.25} maps the real $\lambda$-axis to the boundary of the upper portion of $\mathbb D$ in such a way that the interval $\lambda\in(-\infty,\lambda_{\min})$ is mapped to the real interval $z\in (0,1),$ the interval $\lambda\in(\lambda_{\min},\lambda_{\max})$ is mapped to the upper portion of $\mathbb T,$ the interval $\lambda\in(\lambda_{\max},+\infty)$ is mapped to the real interval $z\in(-1,0),$ while $\lambda=\lambda_{\min}$ is mapped to $z=1$ and $\lambda=\lambda_{\max}$ is mapped to $z=-1.$ Thus, the upper-half complex $\lambda$-plane is mapped to the upper portion of $\mathbb D$ by preserving the orientation.
+If \eqref{1.1} is Schr\"odinger-like, i.e. when we have $a_\infty<0,$ the transformation $\lambda\mapsto z$ in \eqref{2.16} maps the real $\lambda$-axis to the boundary of the upper portion of $\mathbb D$ in such a way that the interval $\lambda\in(-\infty,\lambda_{\min})$ is mapped to the real interval $z\in (0,1),$ the interval $\lambda\in(\lambda_{\min},\lambda_{\max})$ is mapped to the upper portion of $\mathbb T,$ the interval $\lambda\in(\lambda_{\max},+\infty)$ is mapped to the real interval $z\in(-1,0),$ while $\lambda=\lambda_{\min}$ is mapped to $z=1$ and $\lambda=\lambda_{\max}$ is mapped to $z=-1.$ Thus, the upper-half complex $\lambda$-plane is mapped to the upper portion of $\mathbb D$ by preserving the orientation.
 On the other hand, if \eqref{1.1} is Jacobi-like, i.e. when we have $a_\infty>0,$ the transformation $\lambda\mapsto z$ maps the real $\lambda$-axis to the boundary of the lower portion of $\mathbb D$ in such a way that the interval $\lambda\in(-\infty,\lambda_{\min})$ is mapped to the real interval $z\in (-1,0),$ the interval $\lambda\in(\lambda_{\min},\lambda_{\max})$ is mapped to the lower portion of $\mathbb T,$ the interval $\lambda\in(\lambda_{\max},+\infty)$ is mapped to the real interval $z\in(0,1),$ while $\lambda=\lambda_{\min}$ is mapped to $z=-1$ and $\lambda=\lambda_{\max}$ is mapped to $z=1.$ Thus, the upper-half complex $\lambda$-plane is mapped to the lower portion of $\mathbb D$ by preserving the orientation.

-Since $z$ and $z^{-1}$ appear together as the summation $(z+z^{-1})$ in \eqref{1.26}, we see that if $\psi(z,n)$ is a solution to \eqref{1.26} then $\psi(z^{-1},n)$ is also a solution to \eqref{1.26}.
-Thus, any solution to \eqref{1.26} defined either on the upper or lower portion of the unit circle $\mathbb T$ is extended to the $z$-values on the whole unit circle.
+Since $z$ and $z^{-1}$ appear together as the sum $(z+z^{-1})$ in \eqref{2.17}, we see that if $\psi(z,n)$ is a solution to \eqref{2.17} then $\psi(z^{-1},n)$ is also a solution to \eqref{2.17}.
+Thus, any solution to \eqref{2.17} defined on either the upper or lower portion of the unit circle $\mathbb T$ is extended to the $z$-values on the whole unit circle.
 Note that we have

 where the asterisk denotes complex conjugation.
-Thus, any solution $\psi(z,n)$ to \eqref{1.26} satisfies
+Thus, any solution $\psi(z,n)$ to \eqref{2.17} satisfies

-When the coefficient matrices in \eqref{1.24} are replaced by their limiting values specified in \eqref{1.17}, we obtain the unperturbed $q\times q$ system
+When the coefficient matrices in \eqref{2.15} are replaced by their limiting values specified in \eqref{2.8}, we obtain the unperturbed $q\times q$ system

-We observe that \eqref{1.30} has the two $q\times q$ matrix-valued solutions given by
+We observe that \eqref{2.21} has the two $q\times q$ matrix-valued solutions given by